thatGuyAnes/nvim-config/README.md

 - Smooth scrolling.
 - Mouse support.
 - Show code coverage if available.
-- Smart autocomplet.
+- Smart autocomplete.
-- Tweeks for easier navigation.
+- Tweaks for easier navigation.
 - Configured for web development.
-- Format on save, eslint support ...
+- Format on save, Eslint support ...

 ## Color Scheme

 I frequently change my colorscheme.
 For that I have a `themes/` directory holding the configuration files for every colorscheme, that way I can source them in a `theme.vim` file that maintains general configuration.

     ├── config
     │   ├── theme.vim